and 5-PART SERIES

 Q. Is it necessary to book in advance?

 We recommend registering in advance.
 Payment in advance saves you money and guarantees you a place.
-Advance registration will end at noon the day before the first event (Jan 18).
+Advance registration will end at noon the day before the first event (Jan 18) or when capacity is reached, whichever comes first.

 Q. Do I need to book in advance?